MicrosoftDocs/office-developer-client-docs/docs/infopath/external-automation/how-to-create-a-com-add-in-to-add-custom-features-to-infopath.md

 ---
-title: "How to Create a COM Add-in to Add Custom Features to InfoPath"
+title: "Create a COM Add-in to Add Custom Features to InfoPath"

 manager: soliver